 Primary facilities: GSSM's fully-completed campus opened June 02, 2010.
 Even in the face of severe and ongoing budget reductions, GSSM successfully operated programs while under construction for the past two years.
-For summer 2011-2012, GSSM operated expanded teacher training and student programs in our new classrooms & laboratories.
+For summer 2012-2013, GSSM operated expanded teacher training and student programs in our new classrooms & laboratories and in satellite programs across the state in various school districts.